 Classroom Community Expectations

-- use respectful language in classroom and in online learning platforms.
+- use respectful language in classroom & encourage the success of classmates

-- Phones must be put away during class (in locker or bookbag) – If a phone is out, it will be taken for the day and student can pick it up at the end of the school day.
+4. Phones must be put away during class (in locker or in phone rack) – If a phone is out, it will be taken for the day and student can pick it up at the end of the school day.

 3 Strikes – “You’re Out” Policy: